proegssilb/xenrelay-com/content/blog/2025-09-13-docker-macvlan.md

 # Intro

-Very few people bother with Docker Swarm anymore, thanks to the all-powerful hydra of Kubernetes.
+Very few people bother with Docker Swarm any more, thanks to the all-powerful hydra of Kubernetes.
 So on the rare occasion when you need to do something just a smidge off the beaten path (like put docker containers directly on the network), it can be difficult to find the information you need.

 Thanks to [this blog post](https://it4home.dk/index.php/2024/02/25/comprehensive-guide-to-macvlan-with-docker-swarm/),